colbyford/pbimol/README.md

-# 3Dmol.js Power BI Custom Visual
+# Molecule Viewer - Power BI Custom Visual 📊🧬

 A Power BI custom visual that allows users to visualize molecular structure data using the 3Dmol.js viewer.